-We have already seen a shift on how brands engage customers — in person and digitally.
+We have already seen a shift in how brands engage customers — in person and digitally.
 Customer engagement will continue to dominate as merchants move to a more digital-based business model.
-Relationships matter, and we have forgotten that intimacy can exist in a digital environment through data, responses and personalization.
+Relationships matter and we have forgotten that intimacy can exist in a digital environment through data, responses, and personalization.

-When you own a small business and want to grow into a big business, it is important that you keep an eye on the major trends around.
+When you own a small business and want to grow into a big business, it is important that you keep an eye on the major trends around you.
 It will help you take the important steps correctly and ensure that your business moves forward without much hassle.